Op X-ecution: Kasab hanged, buried

 Mohammed Ajmal Amir Kasab was executed and buried in Pune's Yerawada Central Prison on Wednesday, five days before the fourth anniversary of the Mumbai terror attacks in which 166 people were killed.

 The Pakistani terrorist, the lone surviving 26/11 gunman, was hanged to death at 7.30 am, soon after The Indian Express reported in its print and online editions that President Pranab Mukherjee had rejected his mercy petition.

-Kasab was moved to Yerawada prison from Mumbai's Arthur Road jail on Monday night as part of a top secret manouvre codenamed Operation X.
+Kasab was moved to Yerawada prison from Mumbai's Arthur Road jail on Monday night as part of a top secret operation codenamed Operation X.

 "The transfer was done with moderate security but with utmost secrecy.
-A senior officer from the Mumbai Police Crime Branch along with a senior officer from the Maharashtra prisons department coordinated the operation," a highly placed source in the prisons department said.
+The exercise was coordinated between the office of the Maharashtra DGP, the Mumbai Police, Mumbai Police Crime Branch, Maharashtra Anti-Terrorism Squad and the Additional Directorate General of Police (Prisons)," a highly placed source in the Maharashtra prisons department said.